EritosinSalami/supermart-project/README.md

 As a Data Analyst, I have been tasked with querying the sales database to generate insights on revenue performance, employee effectiveness, customer behaviour, and inventory.
 This project analysed transactional data from 2021 to 2024 to uncover actionable insights.

-**Problem Statement:** How can Olist increase revenue, improve customer retention, and reduce logistics inefficiencies?
-Specifically:
-- Which products and regions drive revenue?
-- Why do customers not return after their first purchase?
-- What is causing orders cancellations by customers?
-- How do freight costs vary by region and product category, and what does that imply for profitability?

 The SQL Queries used to analyze and aggregate the data for this project can be found here: (https://tinyurl.com/pufb695a)

 ---

 ## 2. Objectives

-- **Primary Objective:** To identify the key drivers of revenue, customer churn, and logistics inefficiencies in the Olist marketplace
-- **Secondary Objective 1:** To quantify sales performance
+- To identify sales & product performance
-- **Secondary Objective 2:** To evaluate customer retention and logistics effectiveness
+- To evaluate customer behaviour and operational effectiveness
+- To know employees' effectiveness

 ---